 "My mission is to share the practice from a freedom perspective, giving you options and variations to enjoy the benefits of yoga no matter your age, size, abilities or experience," Tabilo says.
 "I invite you to explore and decide what feels good today.
 This way, the decisions you make on the mat translate to life in things like setting boundaries and showing up for yourself."

 Even more good news: Yoga doesn't have to take loads of time.
-You can get brain and body benefits with just a few minutes each day.
+You can get the brain and body benefits of yoga with just a few minutes each day.
 Keep scrolling for all the details on how to do just that in this month-long challenge.

 How the Yoga Challenge Works